JeraldYik/secondlife/README.md

-# atomic-karma-warthogs
-CZ2006 Group Atomic Karma Warthogs

-mark is gay
+mark is extremely handsome and has a huge penis